ugurcan-sevinc/ugurcan-sevinc/README.md

 **Here's what I'm currently up to:**

-*  Working on a Solar Panel Project
+*  Working on a Solar Panel Project at Semafor Teknoloji
 *  Learning **Flutter** for Mobile App Development
 *  Exploring advanced features in **Java Spring** for backend solutions